GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 ### Authentication and Authorization

 To begin using this API, you will need to register for a System Account and obtain an API Key.
 After registration, you will need to provide this API key in the <i>x-api-key</i> HTTP header with every API request.
-* Registered Non-federal users with appropriate role and permission assigned to them by their Entity Administrator (Please note that the role/permission is being finalized) can request for a system account with "Write" permission (Please note that the permission name is being finalized) to be able to create, update, view and/or delete SubAward reports.
+* The SAM.gov non-federal registered users must request for a System Account.
+If their registration and request criteria are satisfied, then they will be provided with the System Accounts widget on their SAM.gov workspace.
-* The user will be able to access the System Accounts widget from their Workspace page after logging in.
-They can then select “New Account” by navigating from the widget and fill out the required sections with appropriate SubAwards reporting permissions and required information.
+* The users will be able to access the System Accounts widget from their Workspace page after logging in.
+They can then select “New Account” by navigating from the widget and fill out the required sections and submit their System Account.
+When creating a System Account, users must specify the following to successfully utilize the Subawards API:
+	* System Information
+	System Account Name: Unique name for the System Account
+	* Permissions
+   	Subaward Reporting: Write --> Gives access to Create/Update/Delete/Get Subaward Reports.
+	* Security Information
+	IP Address: List all the IP Addresses that the System invokes the API from.
+	Type of Connection: REST APIs
 * The requested system account will then be sent for an approval.
 After approval, the user will be notified via an email and they will also be able to see the status of their request in the System Account widget.

 #### Generating a System Account API Key